President

 Governance

-The President shall be a member of Council and a member of the Executive Board and shall act as Chairman of both.
+The President shall be a member of Council and a member of the Executive Board and shall act as Chairperson of both.
 Special and Annual General Meetings shall also be chaired by the President.
 The President shall be responsible for the integrity of processes of these meetings.

 • Discharges its powers, duties and procedures, as set out in section 3.1 of the Bye Laws